lowks/finch/README.md

 finch
 =====

-this is a little thing that sits in between phoenix and ecto that makes building CRUDy REST APIs really simple
+this is a little thing that sits in between phoenix and ecto that makes building CRUDy REST APIs really simple.
+It does not offer many features.
+It aims to be really small and easy to understand.

+Things it will do:
+  *  basic CRUD operations for ecto models
+  *  separation of your model and API resource layer
+  *  filtering, ordering, paging of models at index endpoints
+  *  model validation with extensible validation middleware
+  *  basic auth with apikeys
+  *  sideloading resource relationships

+Things it won't do:
+  *  writable resource nesting (maybe for the future)
+  *  XML/Protobufs/SOAP/whatever.
+Only json.
+  *  cookie auth. use an api key. you could write a middleware layer that does this though.
+  *  make you a sandwich

 ## usage